- Select the right local tour operator

-While trekking in the high-altitude Himalayas, you should be aware and well informed regarding altitude sickness and its preventive measures.
+While trekking in the high-altitude Himalayas, you should be aware and well-informed regarding altitude sickness and its preventive measures.
 Anyone can suffer from this, so you must take proper measures to avoid altitude sickness.
-Acute Mountain Sickness (AMS) is the initial and common effect for everyone, who were trying to hike towards a higher altitude.
+Acute Mountain Sickness (AMS) is the initial and common effect for everyone, who were trying to hike toward a higher altitude.
 But, there are two serious forms of sickness called HAPE and HACE.
 These are more dangerous than AMS, where you require immediate medication and rescue.
 Normally, people feel altitude sickness, when they are not used to high altitudes but ascend quickly to the higher altitude.
-So, your body needs some time to adapt to the environment at a higher altitude, where the oxygen saturation level in the air is less than at the lower altitude.
+So, your body needs some time to adapt to the environment at a higher altitude, where the oxygen saturation level in the air is less than at a lower altitude.
 So to avoid all these forms of altitude sickness, we need to walk slowly, we need to take proper rest (acclimatization) and we should keep our bodies hydrated so that we can easily chase our destination.

 Also, Read-High Altitude Sickness Prevention Tips